satansdeer/satansdeer.github.com/_posts/2017-10-08-basic-karma-js.markdown

 It's the most dumb, simple and straightforward solution I know, but now all the tests should pass.

-While Karma is running, play arount with the code.
+While Karma is running, play around with the code.
 Try to improve the solution.
 Try to implement it as a one-liner.

 What's the minimum amount of characters you need to solve this task?